 “Why do you have a Gold credit card if you’re a Delta Diamond or whatever?
 Why are you using a Gold card if you’re not Gold anymore?
 And why don’t you have a Diamond credit card this year?”

-This was part of a conversation I had last year with a friend interested in points and miles while I took out my American Express Gold Card (learn more) to pay for lunch.
-Things only got more confusing when he saw the Delta Reserve Credit Card from American Express (learn how to apply) in my wallet. (“Shouldn’t you use your Reserve card if you’re Reserve level?
+This was part of a conversation I had last year with a friend interested in points and miles while I took out my American Express Gold Card to pay for lunch.
+Things only got more confusing when he saw the Delta Reserve Credit Card from American Express in my wallet. (“Shouldn’t you use your Reserve card if you’re Reserve level?
 I thought you’re Diamond!”)

 Many of us involved with the miles and points hobby are pretty clear about differents levels of loyalty program status and credit card brands.
 But people not as familiar get understandably confused — especially when it comes to Delta SkyMiles, American Express, and their co-branded credit card products.

 It’s very easy for people to get Delta SkyMiles Platinum Medallion status mixed up with Delta SkyMiles Platinum American Express cards, or the non-Delta American Express Platinum personal and business cards.
-Same goes with the gold flavors of status, SkyMiles credit cards, and Amex branded charge cards.
+Same goes with the gold flavors of status, SkyMiles credit cards, and Amex-branded cards.

 What do you think?
 Should Delta and American Express come up with different names for the Gold and Platinum SkyMiles credit cards?

-I’ve heard several people get The Platinum Card from American Express (learn more) confused with the Platinum Delta SkyMiles Credit Card from American Express (learn more).
+I’ve heard several people get The Platinum Card from American Express confused with the Platinum Delta SkyMiles Credit Card from American Express.
 More than one person told me they thought the Platinum Delta SkyMiles card came with complimentary access to Delta Sky Clubs.

 “That’s stupid,” one friend said, “Why doesn’t the Delta Platinum credit card get you into their lounges — but the basic American Express Platinum does?”